-After the Breakfast, We will set off for our exciting Himalayan ride to shyafru besi.
-The journey of about 7 to 8 hours will break by a few stops on the way.
+After the Breakfast, We will set off for our exciting Himalayan ride to Shyafru Besi.
+The journey of about 6 to 7 hours will break by a few stops on the way.
 With The road crossing the Tirshuli, this reason offers a wilderness experience with beautiful landscapes of alpine forests.
-During the months of March and April, the Rhododendron forests are in full bloom and we can see many birds, butterflies and trees.
+During the months of March and April, the Rhododendron forests are in full bloom and we can see many birds, butterflies, and trees.
 We will have to stop by a few checkpoints on the way to register and buying the national park permits.
-Then we will arrive small town of Shyafru besi, the Trekking starting point.
+Then we will arrive small town of Shyafru Besi, the Trekking starting point.

-Our first day of the trek, we set out towards the Lama Hotel, the trek will take 6 to 7 hours crossing the small settlements like Phaire, Bamboo, Rimche on the lap of the giant Hills.
+On our first day of the trek, we set out towards the Lama Hotel, the trek will take 6 to 7 hours crossing the small settlements like Phaire, Bamboo, Rimche on the lap of the giant Hills.
 The trail winds through the forests and mostly with the Langtang River following beside us at the time.
-Most of the day, we will be trekking through forests including oaks, nettles, Rhododendron, pine etc .you You will have an opportunity to see the wild bee haves as well.
-The ascent to lama hotel is a steep one and by the time we arrive, we will have gained over 1000 meter.
+Most of the day, we will be trekking through forests including oaks, nettles, Rhododendron, pine, etc. You will have an opportunity to see the wild bee haves as well.
+The ascent to lama hotel is a steep one and by the time we arrive, we will have gained over 1000 meters.

 We continue our journey by following the Langtang River again.
-Gentle climbing through Hemlocks, Oaks, Maples and Rhododendron forest.
+Gentle climbing through Hemlocks, Oaks, Maples, and Rhododendron forest.
 After we reach Ghoda Tabela (2970m) the sky opens and the beautiful views of Langtang Lirung (7225m), Langtang II, Gongchampo and many more can be seen.
-The trail ascends gradually, as the valley becomes wider and we pass many Mani Walls, small Stupas, Water-driven prayer wheels and scattered Tamang villages.
-Before we arrive at Langtang village we will walk through the wold Langtang Village which was completely destroyed from the earthquake in 2015.
+The trail ascends gradually, as the valley becomes wider and we pass many Mani Walls, small Stupas, Water-driven prayer wheels, and scattered Tamang villages.
+Before we arrive at Langtang village we will walk through the old Langtang Village which was completely destroyed from the earthquake in 2015.

-You set up for the most important day of our trek to Cherco Ri after the early breakfast at your hotel with some packing snack.
+You set up for the most important day of our trek to Cherco Ri after the early breakfast at your hotel with some packing snacks.
 After crossing the small wooden bridge over the Langtang River we began to climb.
-Its 1000 m steep climb to the top of Cherco Ri.
+It's a 1000 m steep climb to the top of Cherco Ri.
 Once you reach the top it provides outstanding views of all the mountains.
 There will be nothing at all to block the views.
-360-degree views of Langtang Himalayas range, Yalla Peak, Dorje Lakpa, Langtang Valley and the hills below will make you fill special.
+360-degree views of Langtang Himalayas range, Yalla Peak, Dorje Lakpa, Langtang Valley, and the hills below will make you feel special.
 What an achievement!
 The highest you could get ever in this trek and one of the Best Mountain View Spot of the reason.

 It’s an easy downhill walk, less strenuous due to the lowering of the altitude as well.
 The valley will get narrower and narrower and slowly the Mountains will disappear behind us and we will get into the shady forests again.
 We will stop by the familiar guesthouse again to celebrate the 5000m achievement.

 We will start our journey to Kathmandu in the morning.
-On the way to Kathmandu, we cross many green hills, forests, riverside and countryside of Nepal.
+On the way to Kathmandu, we cross many green hills, forests, riverside, and the countryside of Nepal.
 Once you arrive.
 Transfer to the selected hotel.
-In the evening to celebrate the successful completion of our journey the farewell dinner will be served in a traditional Nepalese restaurant with cultural performances
+In the evening to celebrate the successful completion of our journey, the farewell dinner will be served in a traditional Nepalese restaurant with cultural performances

 Your adventure to Nepal comes to the end today!
 It’s time to say goodbye to Nepal until the Next Time!
 Enjoy your last moments in Kathmandu, a city stroll, and-or souvenir shopping.
 NNTR representative will meet you at your hotel and drive you to the airport for your return flight home.
 On the way to your home, you have plenty of time to plan your next adventure in the wonderful land of the mystic Himalayas.